MANDAN Historical Society

 Click to Enlarge

 In 1961, Bert Pettey completed a major rewrite of the original script.
 Starting in with the summer of 1962, the play was referred to as "The Custer Drama."
-All ten seasons of the productions were directed by George Poletes.
+The first year, the production was directed by co-author William Chichester.
+From 1960 through 1962, George Poletes directed.
+Other directors included JoAnn (Feldhusen) Zoller from 1963 to 1965 and Winston Miller from 1966-1968.

 In 1961, the "Centennial Players" supplemented offerings by staging a production of "Dracula" at the midnight hour after regular performances of the Custer Drama.
 Persons showing a medical card with AB negative blood-type were admitted free.